danielsaidi/Sheeeeeeeeet/Readmes/ActionSheet-Advanced.md

-# Advanced Example
+# Advanced Action Sheet Example

-Here is a more advanced example than the basic one in the [main readme][BasicExample].
+Here is a more advanced example than the basic one found in the [main readme][Basic-Example].

 For more info about appearance and styling [read more here][Appearance] or check out the demo app.

 ## Apply a global action sheet appearance